MrMerrittx702/Palindrome/README.md

 # Palindrome FRQ
+You will be answering the following questions in /src/main/java/StringManip.java

 Assume that the classes listed in the Java Quick Reference have been imported where appropriate.
 Unless otherwise noted in the question, assume that parameters in method calls are not null and that methods are called only when their preconditions are satisfied.